-Or maybe you are more of a Logical learner who finds logic, reason and the use of systems an easier way to retain information and progress in your learning process.
+Or maybe you are more of a Logical learner who finds logic, reason, and the use of systems an easier way to retain information and progress in your learning process.
 This one will specifically resonate with the mathematicians out there.

 Learning in groups can also be a great way to aid development.
 It is understood that collaborative, group study allows individuals to watch those around them and develop from their classmates’ experiences, as well as that of the teacher.

-Here at We Languages sessions are undertaken with a trusted coach on both a one basis or in small groups, so whatever you find works best for you there is something to suit your needs.
+Here at We Languages sessions are undertaken with a trusted coach on both one basis or in small groups, so whatever you find works best for you there is something to suit your needs.

-If you are more of a solitary worker then one to one sessions are a must.
+If you are more of a solitary worker then one-to-one sessions are a must.
 These will allow you to gather the information from your helpful Japanese coach and then head off to work independently to continue your learning process.